OpenTabletDriver/OpenTabletDriver.Web/OpenTabletDriver.Web/Views/Wiki/FAQ/Linux.md

 If you have enabled the systemd user service and this happens, your distro isn't properly activating `graphical-session.target` to ensure OpenTabletDriver starts cleanly.

-If you are experiencing this, add `otd-daemon` to the autostart of your window manager for OpenTabletDriver to work on startup.
+If you are experiencing this, add `otd-daemon` to the autostart of your desktop environment for OpenTabletDriver to work on startup.

 ### How do I start the driver when I'm not using systemd? {#non-systemd}